AdguardTeam/KnowledgeBaseMail/docs/aliases/getting-started.md

 1. Assign a name and description to the alias to make identification inside AdGuard Mail easier (optional).

-1. Choose a recipient that should be linked to this alias (only in full version).
+1. Choose a recipient that should be linked to this alias.

 1. Enter a tag to use [subaddressing](#subaddressing) (optional).